Turtles at the Bottom 🐢

 In CM recall that Hamiltonians represent the total energy of a system and relate to the system’s dynamics through the Poisson bracket:

-Note that in QM expected values don’t change due to the measurables changing.
-Those are fixed for a given operator (for example \(\pm 1\) for spin).
-Instead, expected values change because the measureables’ associated probabilities change, and to calculate how they change we have to solve the generalized Schrodinger equation.
+In QM, expected values don’t change because the measurable outcomes change—those are fixed by the operator (e.g., \(\pm 1\) for spin).
+They change because the probabilities of each outcome change, and computing how they change requires solving the generalized Schrodinger equation.

 Solving the Generalized Schrodinger Equation